waynegramlich/bom_manager/README.md

 and generates a list of vendor orders.
 You send the order to each vendor and they fulfill your order by shipping the requested parts back to you.
 Once all of the parts have arrived you can assemble your project.
-In brief, the BOM manager is a program that assists you in generating vendor orders.
+In brief, the BOM manager is a program that assists you in generating vendor orders for a project.

 The BOM manager program is meant to work in conjunction with a CAD (Computer Aided Design) program.
 The initial CAD program supported is KiCAD which is an